JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-platform-specifics.md

 Certain platform-specific APIs necessary for your app may not have multiplatform support, and you will have to implement calling these APIs in platform-specific source sets.
-But before you do that, check out [klibs.io](https://klibs.io/), a JetBrains project which aims to comprehensively catalog all available Kotlin Multiplatform libraries.
+Before doing so, check out [klibs.io](https://klibs.io/), a JetBrains project which aims to comprehensively catalog all available Kotlin Multiplatform libraries.
-Already available are libraries for network code, databases, coroutines, and much more.
+There are already libraries available for network code, databases, coroutines, and much more.

 ## Input methods

 ### Software keyboards

-Each platform may handle software keyboards a little differently in the way it appears when a text field becomes active, for example.
+Each platform may handle software keyboards slightly differently, including the way a keyboard appears when a text field becomes active.

 Compose Multiplatform adopts the [Compose window insets approach](https://developer.android.com/develop/ui/compose/system/insets) and imitates it on iOS